Obituaries Australia

 These articles do not necessarily reflect the views of The Australian National University.

-Richardson, Horace Frank (1854–1935)
+Horace Frank Richardson (1854–1935)

 The death occurred at his home at Belmont (V.), on Monday, of Mr. Horace F. Richardson, who represented the South-Western Province in the Legislative Council for 22 years, and who was a former mayor of the City of Geelong.
 Mr. Richardson was born at Geelong on November 8, 1854.
 He was the fourth son of the late John Richardson, who represented East Geelong in the Legislative Assembly for 13 years.
 On the death of his father in 1876 he was appointed secretary and treasurer of the South Barwon Shire Council.
 He held the office for more than 16 years, and while holding that position was appointed secretary and valuer to the Barrabool Shire Council.